Home > Programs > Hydrology/ Flow Management > Reservoirs in the DRB > F.E. Walter Dam Re-Evaluation Study

 Why is the DRBC Involved?

-The DRBC supports the re-evaluation study.
-We always should be willing to consider ways to optimize, improve, and better balance multiple water needs.
-DRBC also supports the existing uses of the reservoir, recognizes their value to the region and to the basin, and believes those uses should be protected.
+DRBC's role as a non-federal sponsor of this study ensures all Basin states are represented in the process.
+The Commission supports the re-evaluation study and also supports the existing uses of the reservoir, recognizes their value to the region and to the Basin and believes those uses should be protected.
 Finally, DRBC supports the public input process.
 It is critical that the study team understand the water resources needs locally in the Lehigh Valley.
-Equally critical is the big picture.
+We always should be willing to consider ways to optimize, improve and better balance multiple water needs.
 Can F.E.
-Walter be better managed for the basin?
+Walter be better managed for the Basin?
 Can recreational opportunities on the Lehigh River, for example, paddling and fishing, be enhanced?
-Looking out 40, 80 years, will there be enough water in the basin to support all needs?
+Looking out 40, 80 years, will there be enough water in the Basin to support all needs?
+Even during drought emergencies?
 What about climate impacts?

 Why is the NYCDEP Involved?